-CSRD Services
+CSRD Software and Services

 Timeline

 CSRD will take effect in phases, the first of which is already in force for companies already in scope for NFRD.
+The latest Omnibus proposals have significantly reduced the scope of CSRD to organisations of 1000 employees and above.

 2024